-Are you an African American/Black male or female between the ages of 21-30?
+Do you identify as an African American/Black or White man or woman?
+Are you between the ages of 21-30?
 Do you drink alcohol weekly?
 If so, you may be able to participate in a research study to help learn more about the effects of alcohol on thoughts, decisions, and behaviors.
 Compensation is provided.

 COULD THIS STUDY BE RIGHT FOR YOU?